The world’s biggest brands trust Shopify Plus with their business.

 - Choose from 5,300+ apps to customize your front end

-- Get 24/7 priority support and a dedicated Merchant Success Manager
+- Get 24/7 global priority technical support

 The answer lies in understanding an often misused word: enterprise.

 For cloud-based merchants, it’s different.
-More often, their platform’s “native” tools simply aren’t up to the challenges of growth:
+More often, their platform’s native tools simply aren’t up to the challenges of growth:

-- Faceted search lacking robust merchandising options
+- Faceted search lacks robust merchandising options

 - Multi-channel sales run through unofficial partnerships